DanielSiepmann/website/source/Talk/Introduction-to-Git-for-daily-usage.rst

 The only part where tools like Git are not that helpful are binary files like images or compiled code.
 As they keep track of changes and one change on a binary file will change the whole file.

+But there is also some development going on to make Git used to work with large binary files.

 How can I use Git?
 ------------------